 So Right So Smart is a feature documentary narrated by Daryl Hannah and is presented by the RRTTC.
 Businesses have begun to take positive steps toward a sustainable future.
 Those looking to find encouraging news in the midst of our current environmental crisis will be inspired by this story of leadership and hope.

-The Emmy Award-winning "Troubled Waters: A Mississippi River Story" tells the story of the unintended yet severe consequences of farming along the Mississippi and the efforts being taken to reverse this damage.
-America’s heartland boasts some of the world’s most productive farmland, but this bounty has come with a price.
-Excess crop fertilizers are contaminating the nation’s rivers, lakes and aquifers, while at the same time precious soil is washing away.
+The Emmy Award-winning "Troubled Waters: A Mississippi River Story" tells the story of the unintended yet severe consequences of farming along the Mississippi River and the efforts being taken to reverse this damage.
+America’s heartland boasts some of the world’s most productive farmland.
+"Troubled Waters" emphasizes solutions, providing a hopeful blueprint for progress and positive change.

 Designing Healthy Communities is a four-part series that takes a comprehensive look at the impact America’s built environment has on public health, and at the people and communities working to turn things around through innovative solutions.

 In the final episode, "Searching for Shangri-La," Dr. Jackson searches past and present America for model communities large and small that embody the intricate balance of health promoting design and human needs.
 Does the perfect community exist?

 Join faculty in discussing Histories of the Dustheap.
 Histories of the Dustheap uses garbage, waste and refuse to investigate the relationships between various systems and shows how this most democratic reality produces identities, social relations and policies.
 This is the third meeting of a three-part discussion series.
 Pre-registration required.